Special offer

 Corrective feedback can be an uncomfortable part of a manager’s job, yet it is important to address it early on.
 Leading the discussion in a straightforward but encouraging way can create a more positive experience for all involved.
 Some examples are:

-A manager should discuss corrective feedback with an employee as close to the incident as possible to ensure everyone is familiar with the details.
+A manager can discuss corrective feedback with an employee as close to the incident as possible to ensure everyone is familiar with the details.

 7. 360-degree feedback